 In terms of regulating minerals and body fluids, salty foods are what the body needs.
 A craving for this particular taste indicates weak kidneys; some of the symptoms include poor memory, impotence, early menopause, developmental problems among children, and pain in the lower back, heels, knees, and ankles.

-According to traditional Chinese medicine, salt softens unusually hard parts in the body such as goiters.
+According to traditional Chinese medicine, salt softens unusually hard parts of the body such as goiters.
 It also promotes bowel movements.
-For some prescriptions, TCM practitioners encourage patients who have kidney deficiency to take their medicine with salty water.
+For some prescriptions, Traditional Chinese medicine practitioners encourage patients who have kidney deficiency to take their medicine with salty water.

 Eating bitter food is said to cool the body.
 A heart with excess heat benefits greatly from this flavor profile.
 Mouth ulcers, heart palpitations, a red face, insomnia, and anxiety are some of the symptoms of a weakening heart.

-Due to the heat-clearing capacity of the flavor, TCM practitioners usually recommend bitter foods for treating inflammation.
+Due to the heat-clearing capacity of the flavor, Traditional Chinese medicine practitioners usually recommend bitter foods for treating inflammation.

 As for the first defense of the body, weakened lungs are revitalized through the consumption of spicy food.
 Some signs of their poor state are a runny nose, headache, body aches, sneezing, sore throat, and the feeling of coldness.
 With its heating capabilities, the spicy flavor helps with combating cold pathogenic factors damaging the body.